deepsquare-io/deepsquare-client/README.md

 Chain ID: 179188`
 ```

-You can add this network automatically if you have a wallet extension like `MetaMask` or `Core Wallet` installed on your browser and you visit [app.deepsquare.run/](https://app.deepsquare.run/) and connect to the app via your crypto wallet.
-A pop-up will prompt you to install the DeepSquare network.
+If you have a wallet extension such as `MetaMask` or `Core Wallet` installed on your browser, you can automatically add the DeepSquare network.
+Simply visit [app.deepsquare.run](https://app.deepsquare.run/) and connect to the app using your crypto wallet.
+A pop-up will then appear, prompting you to install the DeepSquare network.

 ### Obtaining Credits

 Using the platform requires credit tokens for job execution and a minor amount of SQUARE tokens to cover the fees.
 Apply for free credits through [this form](https://app.deepsquare.run/credits).

 ## Using the client

-We show below a high level overview of the library covering various functionalities including setting the credit allowance, submitting a job, retrieving job information, retrieving job logs, and cancelling a job.
+We show below a high-level overview of the library covering various functionalities including setting the credit allowance, submitting a job, retrieving job information, retrieving job logs, and canceling a job.
 Detailed instructions on using the client are available in the [examples](./examples) directory.

 Please refer to the [official DeepSquare documentation](https://docs.deepsquare.run/workflow/workflow-api-reference/job) for a detailed API reference and job specification.

 ### Compatibility Matrix

-To launch a job you technically submit a transaction to a smart contract called the meta-scheduler.
-In general you will be using the address corresponding to the `main` SDK Version, the deprecated version is the last contract supported that will be discontinued when a new version of the SDK is released.
+Launching a job involves technically submitting a transaction to a smart contract, referred to as the `meta-scheduler`.
+Typically, you would use the address corresponding to the `main` SDK Version.
+The deprecated version signifies the last supported contract that will be discontinued when a new version of the SDK is released.

 | SDK Version         | Meta-scheduler Smart-contract address      |
 | ------------------- | ------------------------------------------ |